 Connect a new backup disk to your Mac

-When you connect a new disk to your Mac before setting up Time Machine, you’re asked if you want to use the disk as a Time Machine backup disk.
+If you connect a new disk to your Mac before setting up Time Machine, you’re asked if you want to use the disk as a Time Machine backup disk.
 You can also set up a backup disk through System Settings.

 When you use Time Machine, Time Machine also saves a local snapshot you can use to recover previous versions of files, even if your backup disk is not attached.
 These snapshots are created hourly, stored on the same disk as the original files, and saved for up to 24 hours or until space is needed on the disk.
 Local snapshots are only created on disks using Apple File System (APFS).